ingrammicro/puzzle-tokens/README.md

     font-size:             12px;
     font-family:           "Open Sans"; // or "Open Sans","Times New Roman"
     font-weight:           bold;      // or extra-light, light, regular, medium, semibold, bold
-    line-height:           1.0;       // or 1.2 or 1.5 or any other mulitplier for font-size
+    line-height:           1.0;       // or 1.2 or 1.5 or any other mulitplier for font-size OR 10px
     color:                 #FFFFFF;
     opacity:               63%;       // supported "63%" or "0.42"
     text-transform:        uppercase; // "uppercase", "lowercase", and "none"